kuldazbraslav/eks-elasticsearch/elasticsearch/README.md

 helm delete my-release

-## Persistence

-The chart mounts a PersistentVolume for data storage.
-You can disable this functionality by setting `persistence.enabled` to `false`.

 ## Security

 This chart implements basic authentication and TLS encryption.
 For production use, please review and adjust the security settings according to your requirements.

-## Monitoring

-The chart includes ServiceMonitor objects to work with Prometheus Operator for monitoring Elasticsearch clusters.

 ## Support